The Lab delivers innovative and collaborative projects in the areas of corporate governance and business ethics.

 Corporate Moral Progress

-An ERC-funded research project to establish the responsibility of firms, to explore the sources of their immorality, and to chart a path for their improvement.
+A research project funded by the European Research Council (ERC) to establish the responsibility of firms, to explore the sources of their immorality, and to chart a path for their improvement.

 Deliberative Democracy for Corporate Sustainability

-This project explores how firms can successfully manage the complexities and tensions associated with adopting sustainability as a strategic priority at the core of the organization.
+This project explores how firms can successfully manage the complexities and tensions associated with adopting sustainability as a strategic priority at the core of the organisation.

 The Trinity Corporate Governance Lab was delighted to invite everyone to a special webinar celebrating the publication of the latest special issue of Business Ethics Quarterly (Vol. 33, Issue 1, 2023) “The Challenges and Prospects of Deliberative Democracy for Corporate Sustainability and Responsibility”.
 A recording of the online event can be found here.